WebDevBernard/AWS-Lambda-Project/README.md

 ### How does it work?

 - CloudWatch schedules AWS Lambda to make a weekly fetch request to Raider.io API
-- AWS Lambda writes that data to DynamoDB.
+- AWS Lambda function writes that data to DynamoDB.
 - Front end retrieves data from a Lambda read function connected to API Gateway

 ### Example of database file